Generic Name: desonide

 The following additional local adverse reactions have been reported with topical corticosteroids.
 They may occur more frequently with the use of occlusive dressings and higher potency corticosteroids.
 These reactions are listed in an approximate decreasing order of occurrence: folliculitis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, secondary infection, striae, and miliaria.

 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-The following adverse reactions have been identified during post-approval use of Verdeso Foam: application site irritation, application site erythema, application site reactions, skin reactions, and swelling face.
+The following adverse reactions have been identified during post-approval use of Verdeso Foam: application site irritation, application site erythema, skin reactions, and swelling face.

 USE IN SPECIFIC POPULATIONS

 There are no available data on Verdeso Foam use in pregnant women to evaluate for a drug-associated risk of major birth defects, miscarriage, or adverse maternal or fetal outcomes.
 In animal reproduction studies, topical administration of a desonide cream, 0.05% formulation during organogenesis caused malformations characteristic of corticosteroids in rats and in rabbits (see Data).
 The available data do not allow the calculation of relevant comparisons between the systemic exposure of desonide observed in animal studies to the systemic exposure that would be expected in humans after topical use of Verdeso Foam.